Referral Process Step by Step

 2. Patient is an adult resident of Ramsey, Dakota, or Washington County.

 We're flexible when it comes to homelessness

 3. Patient is seeking to reduce or quit their alcohol or drug use.

 1. Hospital or Detox staff introduces and explains Mobile SUDS Team.
 See below for more info.

-3. Mobile SUDS Team calls or texts participant the next day before 10 am.
+3. Mobile SUDS Team calls/texts or video contacts participant the next day before 10 am.

 4. Mobile SUDS Team sends email to referring provider confirming referral receipt.